70ViRNaND/BeginnerIntroSeries-SignalDenoising/README.md

-  - Upload digestable tutorial on PDF and MP4 format
+  - Upload digestable tutorial in PDF and MP4 format